prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/sendgrid.md

 ### Usage

 To setup this example, first ensure you have set an environment variable called `SENDGRID_API_KEY` to facilitate authentication with the SendGrid email service.
+For instructions, follow the [Heroku SendGrid Guide](https://devcenter.heroku.com/articles/sendgrid#provisioning-the-add-on).

 Send yourself an email: